Importance of Trees

 Tell if Your Tree Is Not Getting Enough Water

 Look at the tree leaves.
 Wilting leaves is the first indicator of lack of water to the roots.
-It can also mean too much water, which is unlikely in this drought.
+This can also be a sign of over-watering.

 How Is Watering Trees Different Than Watering My Lawn

 Keeping trees alive helps keep your home cooler, meaning less energy and resources spent on cooling systems and decreased water use in other areas.
+Trees can also provide shade for other plants, leading to less evaporation.
 Deep watering of trees also helps replenish groundwater in some areas.

 Why Not Let Trees Die

 Dead or dying trees can be dangerous and pose great risks to your property and your loved ones.
 Removal of dead or dying trees can cost thousands of dollars.
-In both cases, letting trees die also eliminates all the great health, home, economic, and environmental benefits that trees bring to your property.
+Letting trees die also eliminates all the great health, home, economic, and environmental benefits that trees bring to your property.

 Trees are important as they can help with climate adaptation in the face of extreme weather.
 Caring for your trees will ensure a healthier, cleaner, more vital community - whatever the weather.